 In 1862, in the cover of darkness, 22 people escaped slavery by way of the Cape Fear River after commandeering three small boats at the foot of Orange Street and rowing 28 nautical miles until they were picked up by Union blockading ships.

 Their journey to freedom was recorded in the diary of William Benjamin Gould and is now commemorated in Downtown Wilmington at Orange Street Landing on Cape Fear as part of the National Park Service’s National Underground Railroad Network to Freedom Program.

 Major General Joseph McNeil

-In 2019, the City designated a section of North Third Street in his honor.
+In 2019, the city designated a section of North Third Street in McNeil’s honor.

 Althea Gibson, a 1949 graduate of Williston High School in Wilmington, was a tennis legend who smashed barriers to inclusion in the sports world on her way to becoming one of the most dominant tennis players in history.